Prompt Templates

 Find Vulnerabilities

-Concise endpoint summary (5-7 bullets).
+Concise endpoint summary.

 Explain JS

-JavaScript behavior analysis and security risk notes.
+JavaScript behavior and risk analysis.

 Access Control